Celeo/cargo-nav/README.md

 cargo nav serde documentation
 ```

-The short arguments 'h', 'r', and 'd' are available as less typing to get to their respective links.
+The short arguments 'c', 'h', 'r', and 'd' are available as less typing to get to their respective links.
 Going to the crate's homepage is the default behavior.

 ## Developing